Training in Hapkido

 We also consult with and monitor each student regularly so we can help them meet their training goals.

 It normally takes between 4 to 5 years to progress through the 8 colour belt grades to 1st Dan black belt.
-By the time an adult student has have attained 1st Dan black belt he or she should be able to handle most self-defence situations.
+By the time an adult student has attained 1st Dan black belt, he or she should be able to handle most self-defence situations.

 While earning a 1st Dan black belt in Hapkido is quite an achievement, it is like a university degree in that there are higher levels of qualifications to earn.
 In fact our core New Zealand Hapkido syllabus goes to 4th degree black belt (Master level) and beyond that are higher levels of advanced study that students may pursue with the support of both the New Zealand Hapkido Federation and the World Kido Federation/Hanminjok Hapkido Association through to Grand Master level (8th and 9th Dans) which takes 40 or more years of study.
 So the achievement of the 1st Dan black belt is only the first step on what really is a journey for life.

-Hapkido Essentials - An intense 45 minute class that covers cardio exercises, stretching exercises and Hapkido striking techniques before finishing with free sparring.
+The first 45 minute session covers cardio exercises, stretching exercises and Hapkido striking techniques before finishing with free sparring.
 It is ideal for:

 - People wanting a challenging fitness work out.

 - People wanting to develop or maintain their flexibility and mobility.